January 17th, 2018

 Joe Sipka of Brooks Instrument is our guest blogger.
 He is the Global Business Development Manager and is primarily focused on BioTech and Life Sciences.
+The original content is published by Brooks Instrument.

 by Joe Sipka